MichalPogodski/robot_localization/README.md

 ## Goals:
 * Write algorithm that calculate probability distribution of agent's location and orientation.
-* Write an heuristick function which allow him to collect most valuable data.
+* Write an heuristic function which allow him to collect most valuable data.

 ![alt text](/image.png?raw=true)